Mental Maths Made Easy

 Keeps Your Focus on the Bigger Maths Problem

-Lacking mental calculation skills can be a big roadblock to success in higher maths.
+Lacking mental calculation skills can be a big roadblock to success in higher maths, and STEM lessons further on.
 As students advance in mathematics, simple calculations are still present.
 And, students who must use a calculator for these calculations can lose sight of the bigger problem they're trying to solve.
 Imagine that you visit another country.
 Wanting to speak the local language, but not fluent yet, you bring along a translation tool.
 Unfortunately, while you’re searching for the right verb conjugation, you may forget what you meant to say next!
 Forgetting even a single word could change the whole meaning of your sentence.
 Forgetting a step in a higher maths problem will lead to incorrect answers too.
 With mental calculation skills, students can focus their mental energy on the higher level maths they're trying to learn.

 Improve Estimation Skills